ay-ref/software/README.md

 - big project and codes cannot be tested by hand
   - code testing with code gives you very very high probability trust!

+## Task Management

+- exprimentally having a `TODO.md` file on the project RPEO or a repo besides the REPO is worked.
+  - **DONT WORK WITH UGLY APP, WORK WITH NO UI APP (APP THAT CANT BE UGLY)**

 ## Architecture